Vereine-Einzeigentum/boardgame-proto/grave-approachal/OBSCUR-SPEC.md

 ### The win condition [M]

-The House falls at 3 Fractures.
+The House wins at 3 Fractures.
 The run ends.
 There is no single winner.

 Each traveler reads their Chronicle question.
 Each mask scores its own tokens.
 The Chronicle is the artifact — the record of what the run became and how much of it was you arguing with the Road versus the Road taking you.
+The winner is decided by **who was on the exit tile at game end, tie broken by token count, and tie broken by cooperation record.**

 **[M]** This is not a neutral design.
-For 8–12, a question asked in front of your friends at run-end that the game answered from watching you play — that is the memorable moment.
+The question asked in front of your friends at run-end is the one that the game answered from watching you play — that is the memorable moment.
 Not a leaderboard.
 A reckoning.

 ---